"http://www.w3.org/TR/html4/loose.dtd"> 2023 diary of my new summer bike jersey

 Sew back pocket to back

-Sew front belt casings to fronts
+Hem front belt casings and sew to front

 Sew